Joon-Klaps/viralgenie/docs/workflow/assembly_polishing.md

 > The similarity threshold can be specified with the `--similarity_threshold` parameter.
 The default is `0.85`.

 ## 6. Coverage filtering

 The coverage of the contigs is calculated using the same method as in the [coverage calculation step](#3-coverage-calculation).
 A cumulative sum is taken across the contigs from every assembler.
-If these cumulative sums is above the specified `--perc_reads_contig` parameter, the contig is kept.
-If all cumulative sums is below the specified parameter, the contig is removed.
+If these cumulative sums are above the specified `--perc_reads_contig` parameter, the contig is kept.
+If all cumulative sums are below the specified parameter, the contig is removed.

 !!!
 Info annotate "Show me an example how it works"
     If the `--perc_reads_contig` is set to `5`, the cumulative sum of the contigs from every assembler is calculated.
 For example:

     - Cluster 1: the cumulative sum of the contigs from SPAdes is 0.6, Megahit is 0.5, the cluster is kept.
     - Cluster 2: the cumulative sum of the contigs from SPAdes is 0.1, Megahit is 0.1, the cluster is removed.
     - Cluster 3: the cumulative sum of the contigs from SPAdes is 0.5, Megahit is 0, the cluster is kept.

 > The default is `5` and can be specified with the `--perc_reads_contig` parameter.

 ## 7. Scaffolding

 After classifying all contigs and their top BLAST hits into distinct clusters or bins, the contigs are then scaffolded to the centroid of each bin.
 Any external references that are not centroids of the cluster are subsequently removed to prevent further bias.
 All members of the cluster are consequently mapped towards their centroid with [Minimap2](https://github.com/lh3/minimap2) and consensus is called using [iVar-consensus](https://andersen-lab.github.io/ivar/html/manualpage.html).

 ## 8. Annotation with Reference

 Regions with 0-depth coverage are annotated with the reference sequence.
-This is done with a [custom script](https://github.com/Joon-Klaps/viralgenie/blob/dev/bin/lowcov_to_reference.py) that uses the coverage of the denovo contigs towards the reference sequence to identify regions with 0-depth coverage.
+This is done with a [custom script](https://github.com/Joon-Klaps/viralgenie/blob/dev/bin/lowcov_to_reference.py) that uses the coverage of the de novo contigs towards the reference sequence to identify regions with 0-depth coverage.
 The reference sequence is then annotated to these regions.

 > This step can be skipped using `--skip_hybrid_consensus` parameter.